puntonim/inspire-read-api/readme.txt

 suddenly you bump into strange cases fi. with migrations or dumpdata.
 $ manage dumpdata --format=json --indent=4 --database=inspire --indent=4 api.User
 does not work because it cannot find any model and silently prints an empty list.
-So keep the standarda naming convention!
+So keep the standard naming convention!

 FIXTURES